vdtyson/Android_Sprint4Challenge_MyMovies/README.md

 The requirements for this project are as follows:

-1. A `FavoriteMovie` POJO object.
-Its members will be used to store favorite movies in your SQL database and allow users to add movies to their favorites and mark them as watched.
+1. A `FavoriteMovie` class.
+Its members will be used to store favorite movies in your Room database and allow users to add movies to their favorites and mark them as watched.

    > This will be your only local storage of movies, so you'll want to include anything you wish to  display to the user like the title

+2. A `MoviesAPI` Retrofit class that implements a call to the "search/movie" endpoint.

+   1. The API requires a key that is provided in the `MovieConstants` file under the val `API_KEY_PARAM`.
+Store this API key in SharedPreferences and retreive it when needed.

+3. A Room database that can perform CRUD operations with a `FavoriteMovie` entity.

-2. A `MainActivity` that allows a user to:
+4. A `MainActivity` that allows a user to:

-   1. Enter a search parameter and pass it to `MovieApiDao.searchMovies` and view a list of results (this must be done in a separate thread).
+   1. Enter a search parameter and pass it to the `MovieAPI` "search/movie" endpoint and view a list of results.

-   2. Select movies for favorites (store these in SQL db)
+   2. Select movies for favorites (store these in Room DB)

    3. Navigate to the favorites page

-3. A `FavoritesActivity` that allows a user to:
+5. A `FavoritesActivity` that allows a user to:

-   1. View a list of saved movies from the SQLite db
+   1. View a list of saved movies from the Room DB

    2. Mark individual movies as watched or not

    3. Remove movies from the favorites list

-4. All of the background classes we've worked with this week to facilitate database interactions.
+6. All of the background classes we've worked with this week to facilitate database interactions.